Yellow Rose of Texas Award: Recipients

 2021: Christina Barnes, El Paso, TX.
 Entrepreneur, Mother, and supporter of military families and veterans.
 Served multiple FORSCOM as well as Drill Sergeant units as Company and Battalion FRG leader during peacetime and deployment of military spouses.
 Mrs. Barnes contributed greatly to the success of all units she supported and became a beacon for all spouses within those units for spouses as well as leadership.

 2021: Angela Wilkin, San Antonio, TX, for 26 years of service as a Military Spouse, Scouting Leader, and Key Spouse for the 92nd Cyberspace Operations Squadron, JBSA-Lackland, TX.

 2023: Dr. Nisha Sundaragopal (Dr. Sun) BDS, DMD, MS, Katy, Texas for her timeless community service for helping the underprivileged, geriatric, disabled people of the community.
 She is a PACE mentor for Katy ISD and guided her students Eesha and Rochelle to provide with hurricane preparedness kits, food, for the residents of Kendleton and needville, Texas.
 Dr. Sun also provides patriotic for students to perform relentless community service and dedicate towards the betterment of USA.
 She also conducts cancer awareness walks in major cities to create awareness and to prevent cancer and save lives.
 She supports non profit organizations like helpahero.org for the veterans and home of hope for the sexually abused girls and women from the state of Texas.
 She also supports dental research by actively participating in implant studies past studies with University of San Antonio and helps in providing service for the mentally challenged and spectral children with autism.

+2024: Stephanie Carrillo Buras of Keller, Texas - Awarded in recognition of 20 years of dedicated service as a military spouse.
+The award recognized her sustained and diligent support of the United States Marine Corps and U.S. Marine Corps families through extensive volunteer service at multiple military installations across the United States and Japan.
+Throughout her twenty years as a military spouse, Stephanie contributed significant time and leadership to family readiness initiatives, community support programs, and volunteer organizations focused on enhancing the quality of life for service members and their families.

 Mayor Walter Williams presents the Yellow Rose of Texas award to Donna Kiernan Carter at the Chris Krossing Ranch, New Berlin, TX on May 22, 2025.